ch-sophie/portfolio/README.md

 ### :books: [See the page here](https://delightful-clafoutis-008edf.netlify.app/)

 ### The mission:
-Create my vcard using HTML/CSS.
+Create my vcard using HTML/CSS. :pencil2: [From here](https://github.com/ch-sophie/vcard)
 This is an update with React JS.

 ### Features: